Iqra617/Behavioral-Cloning-for-Self-Driving-Cars-/README.md

 Train and validate the model with a training and validation set.
 Test that the model successfully drives around the track without leaving the road.

+**Project Contents**
+The project includes the following files:

+self_driving_car.py containing the script to create and train the model.</br>

+src_code.ipynb containing the notebook code to create and train the model.</br>

+model.py as a helper function for loading the required model in drive.py.</br>

+drive.py for driving the car in autonomous mode.</br>

+model.h5 containing a trained convolution neural network.</br>

 **Collecting Training Data**

 The simulator can be run in two modes: training mode and autonomous mode.